MaterializeInc/materialize/doc/user/content/sql/explain-plan.md

 The privileges required to execute this statement are:

-- `USAGE` privileges on the schemas that all relations and types in the explainee are contained in.
+- `USAGE` privileges on the schemas that all relations in the explainee are contained in.
-- `USAGE` privileges on all types used in the explainee.